selvianamutik/moonstrike/MOONSTRIKE_AGENTS.md

 ### 10.7 Admin Service CMS Page (`/admin/services/new` and `/admin/services/[id]/edit`)

 **Purpose:** Create or edit a boosting service.
-Full form with dynamic custom options.
+Full form with dynamic custom options stored as JSON.

 **Breadcrumb:** `MARKETPLACE / CREATE NEW SERVICE` **Header:** `Create New Service` | subtitle: "Deploy a new professional boosting or gaming service to the Moon Strike marketplace."